Posrabi/simdcsv/README.md

-# A scaringly fast replacement for Go's encoding/csv.
+# A blazingly fast replacement for Go's encoding/csv.

 This is a fork from [geofflangdale/simdcsv](https://github.com/geofflangdale/simdcsv), ported to C and uses CGO bindings to call it in Go.